 Thompson’s Downtown PET Imaging Center, which is a department of Fort Sanders Regional Medical Center, is currently utilizing the latest in leading-edge PET technology: the Biograph 40 TruePoint PET•CT scanner.
 This technology combines the accuracy of the TruePoint system with a 40-slice CT scanner to pinpoint the locations of abnormalities more precisely than ever before.

-Both of Thompson’s PET Imaging Centers at West and Dowtown are accredited in positron emission tomography by the American College of Radiology (ACR).
+Both of Thompson’s PET Imaging Centers at West and Downtown are accredited in positron emission tomography by the American College of Radiology (ACR).
 This accreditation assures patients that their treatment meets the most rigid standards of excellence mandated by the ACR.

 * The mobile PET imaging system utilized at Thompson Cancer Survival Center-Sevier is a department of LeConte Medical Center.